jealcazars/jfxtail/README.md

 _The following features will be included in version 1.0.0:_

 - **Buffer size** - To avoid memory problems, the number of bytes to read from a file will be limited.
 User can modify this value
-- **Follow tail** - Toggle button will be included to disable following tail
 - **Improve filters dialog** - Modify filter directly in the table

 _The following features will be included in later versions:_